 What is an antibiotic-resistant infection?

 An antibiotic-resistant infection is an infection that is difficult or impossible to cure with antibiotics.
-Ear, sinus, throat, lungs, and intestines are common sites for antibiotic-resistant infections.
+Common sites for antibiotic resistant infections include lung, skin (like wounds or surgical sites), urine, and intestines.
 These infections may be hard to treat, resulting in longer and more severe illnesses.
 They may even need to be treated in the hospital.
 CDC estimates that two million antibiotic resistant infections occur nationwide each year, and that 23,000 people die from them.

 How will the doctor treat my infections if one antibiotic does not work?

 Your doctor may try higher doses of antibiotics, a different type of antibiotic, or combinations of antibiotics, or may try to administer the antibiotic in a different way (such as, through the vein).
 You may have to go to the hospital for some of these other types of antibiotics.

 How do I catch an antibiotic-resistant infection?